Atos-FiwareOps/sla-dashboard/README.md

 ## Running

 The Django framework provides its own and lightweight development server.
-It allows to quickly deploy the web application, withouth dealing with production server configurations and use it for testing purposes.
-It also provides automatic redeploying of the application when changes are performed, as well as debugging capabilities in conjuntion with other Python debugging tools.
+It allows to quickly deploy the web application, without dealing with production server configurations and use it for testing purposes.
+It also provides automatic redeploying of the application when changes are performed, as well as debugging capabilities in conjunction with other Python debugging tools.

-When deploying the application in ptoduction mode several solutions exist.
+When deploying the application in production mode several solutions exist.
 Web servers like Apache or Nginx can be used in combination with other application servers.
 In this document we propose an deployment environment using Nginx, Gunicorn, Virtualenv and Supervisor on a Debian 8 machine.